-23. PARENT AND ULTIMATE PARENT COMPANY
+22. PARENT AND ULTIMATE PARENT COMPANY

-The immediate parent company is Phoenicia Hotel (Lux) S.a.r.l. registered in Luxembourg.
-The ultimate parent Company is Phoenicia Holding Lux S.a.r.l. registered in Luxembourg and the ultimate controlling party is Mark Shaw, a British national residing in Edinburgh, Scotland.
+The parent company is Phoenicia Holding Lux S.a.r.l. registered in Luxembourg and the ultimate controlling party is Mark Shaw, a British national residing in Edinburgh, Scotland.

-24. CONTINGENT LIABILITES
+23. CONTINGENT LIABILITES

-The Company is in disagreement with the main contractor of the recent development of Phoenicia Hotel regarding certain differences between applications for payment made by the contractor and amounts that have been certified as due based on the assessment of a professional cost consultancy firm engaged by the Company since inception of the project.
+The Company is in disagreement with the main contractor of the recent development of Phoenicia Hotel regarding certain differences between applications for payment and claims made by the contractor and amounts that have been certified as due based on the assessment of a professional cost consultancy firm engaged by the Company since inception of the project.